Andrew Cuomo’s family members were given special access to covid testing, according to people familiar with the arrangement

 Administration officials declined to comment on Cuomo family members receiving testing priority, citing laws protecting health privacy.
 Officials said that home tests were provided to members of the public in communities that were hard hit.

 “We should avoid insincere efforts to rewrite the past.
-In the early days of this pandemic, when there was a heavy emphasis on contact tracing, we were absolutely going above and beyond to get people testing — including in some instances going to people’s homes — and door to door in places like New Rochelle — to take samples from those believed to have been exposed to COVID in order to identify cases and prevent additional ones,” said Rich Azzopardi, a Cuomo spokesman.
+In the early days of this pandemic, when there was a heavy emphasis on contact tracing, we were absolutely going above and beyond to get people testing — including in some instances going to people’s homes — and door to door in places like New Rochelle — to take samples from those believed to have been exposed to COVID in order to identify cases and prevent additional ones,” Rich Azzopardi, a Cuomo spokesman, said in a statement.

 “Among those we assisted were members of the general public, including legislators, reporters, state workers and their families who feared they had contracted the virus and had the capability to further spread it,” he added.